vicenteavel/book-rental-store-api/README.md

 # Book Rental Store

-API REST for managing a store that rents books on Node.js.
+API REST for managing a store that rents books in Node.js.

 ## Technologies used